AutomoxSecurity/automox-tools/audit-log-collector/README.md

 You can use the following expression and change it to your needs:
 ```
-*/5 * * * *  /Full/Path/To/venv/bin/python3 /Full/Path/To/Script/main.py >> /Full/Path/To/cron.log 2>&1
+9,19,29,39,49,59 * * * *  /Full/Path/To/venv/bin/python3 /Full/Path/To/Script/main.py >> /Full/Path/To/cron.log 2>&1
 ```

-`*/5 * * * *` = The cron expression.
-In this case, we’re saying “run this every 5 minutes”.
+`9,19,29,39,49,59` = The cron expression.
+In this case, we’re saying “run this every hour at 9 minutes, 19 minutes, 29 minutes, etc”.
+We set it up this way for a reason (see below).
 If you want to run the script on a different cadence, check out https://crontab.cronhub.io/ to help you build a cron expression.

-`/Full/Path/To/venv/bin/python3` = Where the `python 3` binary from your virtual environment lives on your system.
+`/Full/Path/To/venv/bin/python3` = Where the `python 3` binary **from your virtual environment** lives on your system.
 You can find this in the `venv` folder under `venv/bin/python3`.
 It’s important to use this binary because the script relies on non-standard Python packages only available to our virtual environment.

 `/Full/Path/To/main.py` = Where the script lives (where you cloned the repo to)